 You can call your content an article, a blog post, or whatever you want.
-But the way you write your content will determine if it’s compelling or not.
+But how you write your content will determine if it’s compelling.

-When most people think of an “article”, they think of a newspaper article—an objective look at a particular topic that simply states facts.
+When most people think of an article, they think of a newspaper article—an objective look at a particular topic that states facts.

 This is not what blog content is about.

-I’m biased when I write, and I need to be.
+We’re biased when we write, and we need to be.
 You can’t write compelling content without caring about the topic or not having an opinion about it.

 Why do you think there are so many health and nutrition blogs?

-If I simply wanted to know how to be healthy, couldn’t I just read the New England Journal of Medicine?
+If we wanted to know how to be healthy, couldn’t we just read the New England Journal of Medicine?

-Of course, I could.
-But for most people—like for me—that would be boring.
+Of course, we could.
+But for most people—like me—that would be boring.

 They want to read a story that makes the facts relevant to their lives.

-Always remember that you are telling some sort of a story to your reader.
-I don’t mean like a fiction novel, but you are illustrating how what you’re writing about fits into your reader’s life, making your reader the “hero” of the story.
+Always remember that you are telling some story to your reader.
+We don’t mean like a fiction novel, but you illustrate how what you’re writing about fits into your reader’s life, making your reader the story’s hero.

-One thing that almost all great blogs do is they engage their readers by using words such as “you,” “your,” “our,” “I,” etc.
+One thing that almost all great blogs do is engage their readers by using words such as you, your, our, I, etc.

 Your intro should tell the reader how they will benefit: